ibm-cloud-docs/speech-to-text/faq-pricing.md

     -   For the remaining 24 thousand minutes of audio, you would be charged at the reduced rate of $0.015 (USD) / minute: 24,000 * $0.015 = $360.00 (USD).
     -   In this scenario, therefore, your total charge for the month would be $5360.00 (USD).

-1.  <span style="color:#003F69">What is the price for using the service's language model customization interface?
-Am I charged for creating and storing a custom language model?</span>
+1.  <span style="color:#003F69">What is the price for using the service's customization interface?
+Am I charged for creating and storing a custom model?</span>

+    For *language model customization*, {{site.data.keyword.IBM_notm}} does not charge for creating or hosting a custom language model, only for using the model with a recognition request.
 Using a custom language model for transcription incurs an add-on charge of $0.03 (USD) per minute.
 This is in addition to the standard usage charge of $0.02 (USD) per minute and applies to all languages supported by the customization interface.
-So the total charge for using a custom language model during transcription is $0.05 (USD) / minute. {{site.data.keyword.IBM_notm}} does not charge for creating or hosting a custom language model, only for using the model with a recognition request.
+So the total charge for using a custom language model for speech recognition is $0.05 (USD) per minute.

+    For *acoustic model customization*, which is currently a beta interface for all supported languages, {{site.data.keyword.IBM_notm}} does not charge for creating, hosting, or using a custom acoustic model.